 What Are My Rights as a Recipient of Specialty Mental Health Services?

-As a person eligible for Medi-Cal, you have a right to receive medically necessary specialty mental health services from the MHP.
+As a person eligible for Medi-Cal, you have a right to receive medically necessary specialty mental health services from the mental health plan.
 When accessing these services, you have the right to: